 ■ ■ ■At its meeting today, the Board decided to leave the cash rate unchanged at 2.0 per cent.

-Commodity prices have declined further, especially oil prices.
-This partly reflects slower growth in demand but also very substantial increases in supply over recent years.
-The decline in Australia's terms of trade, which began more than four years ago, has therefore continued.
+Commodity prices have declined very substantially over the past couple of years.
+This partly reflects slower growth in demand but also, in some key instances, large increases in supply.
+The decline in Australia's terms of trade has continued.

-Financial markets have once again exhibited heightened volatility recently, as participants grapple with uncertainty about the global economic outlook and diverging policy settings among the major jurisdictions.
+Financial markets have once again exhibited heightened volatility over recent months, as participants grapple with uncertainty about the global economic outlook and policy settings among the major jurisdictions.
 Appetite for risk has diminished somewhat and funding conditions for emerging market sovereigns and lesser-rated corporates have tightened.
 But funding costs for high-quality borrowers remain very low and, globally, monetary policy remains remarkably accommodative.

-In Australia, the available information suggests that the expansion in the non-mining parts of the economy strengthened during 2015 even as the contraction in spending in mining investment continued.
-Surveys of business conditions moved to above average levels, employment growth picked up and the unemployment rate declined in the second half of the year, even though measured GDP growth was below average.
+In Australia, the available information suggests that the expansion in the non-mining parts of the economy strengthened during 2015 despite the contraction in spending in mining investment.
+This was reflected in improved labour market conditions.
 The pace of lending to businesses also picked up.

-Inflation continues to be quite low, with the CPI rising by 1.7 per cent over 2015.
-This was partly caused by declining prices for oil and some utilities, but underlying measures of inflation are also low at about 2 per cent.
-With growth in labour costs continuing to be quite subdued as well, and inflation restrained elsewhere in the world, consumer price inflation is likely to remain low over the next year or two.
+Inflation is quite low.
+With growth in labour costs continuing to be quite subdued as well, and inflation restrained elsewhere in the world, inflation is likely to remain low over the next year or two.

 Given these conditions, it is appropriate for monetary policy to be accommodative.
-Low interest rates are supporting demand, while regulatory measures are working to emphasise prudent lending standards and so to contain risks in the housing market.
+Low interest rates are supporting demand, while supervisory measures are working to emphasise prudent lending standards and so to contain risks in the housing market.
 Credit growth to households continues at a moderate pace, albeit with a changed composition between investors and owner-occupiers.
-The pace of growth in dwelling prices has moderated in Melbourne and Sydney over recent months and has remained mostly subdued in other cities.
-The exchange rate has continued its adjustment to the evolving economic outlook.
+The pace of growth in dwelling prices has moderated in Melbourne and Sydney and has remained mostly subdued in other cities.
+The exchange rate has been adjusting to the evolving economic outlook.

 At today's meeting, the Board judged that there were reasonable prospects for continued growth in the economy, with inflation close to target.
 The Board therefore decided that the current setting of monetary policy remained appropriate.